 If you are a people person and love crunching numbers, then you may have your sights set on becoming a data analyst manager in the future.
 Data analyst managers take on even more responsibilities than scientists as they oversee major projects and supervise a team of junior analysts.

 These added responsibilities come with a sizable jump in pay.
 The median salary for a data analyst manager is $127,000 per year.
 The top 10% earn upwards of $150,000 annually.

 Successful data analyst managers may earn the chance to become VPs or department heads.
 These positions come with an even higher salary and often include other benefits, such as stock options.

 Data analytics consultants have the largest fluctuation in earning potential.
 These professionals can earn around $50K per year on the low end.
 The average annual earnings are approximately $87K, or about $47 per hour.
 Data analytics consultants earn more than $160K a year on the top end.

 Begin your journey to a Data Analyst career today

 Now that we have outlined the major milestones on the data analyst career path, it is time for you to start your journey.
 But where to begin?
 Should you enroll in a four-year degree program, or is there a more streamlined option?

 While earning a degree from an accredited university can certainly offer tremendous benefits, Pathstream’s certificate programs offer a more direct route to beginning your data analyst career.
 Our certificate programs include:

 Each of the certificate options outlined above will teach you valuable skills.
-However, the Tableau Data Analytics Certificate is the most practical choice if you are new to the field of data analytics.
+However, the Tableau Data Analytics Certificate is the most practical choice if you are new to data analytics.

 This course covers the basic tenets of data review and analysis.
-It will also teach you how to use Tableau, one of the most advanced data analytics platforms in the world.
+It will also teach you how to use Tableau, one of the world’s most advanced data analytics platforms.